locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 - Synthesis of ideas from multiple articles
 - Gaps within the materials presented

-Please also feel encouraged to do your own research on this topic and to share any resources you find to be particularly compelling.
+Please also feel encouraged to do your own research on this topic and to share any resources you find to be particularly compelling with the class.

 ## The Transition to Management